 The Soleil is made from what Sherpani calls “liquid nylon”.
 This is said to be “silky soft to the touch and ultra-light weight in nature”.

-This backpack measures 17 by 11 by 5 inches (HxWxD) giving it slightly more than 20 liters of interior capacity.
+This anti-theft backpack measures 17 by 11 by 5 inches (HxWxD) giving it slightly more than 20 liters of interior capacity.
 You can fit your tablet and most laptops easily inside.

 The exterior is either black, fig (purple), navy, teal, or willow (light green).
 The interior is quilted material which contains an RFID protective lining.
 Apparently you get RFID protection throughout the bag.